 By Ronald Sorensen With the opening of the Verrazano-Narrows Bridge in November 1964, it was hoped that a vast development, and therefore prosperity, would encompass Staten Island.
 While these objectives have been approached in a haphazard fashion during the following eight years, the most striking development has been the appearance of a new breed of New Yorker, the transplanted Brooklynite.
-Swarms of these die-hard citizens have emigrated to the new and vastly dissimilar home of Staten Island, not unlike the barbaric Asians who crossed the bridge connecting Alaska and Russia thousands of years ago.
-The Brooklynites' move to the Island is said to reflect a desire to improve their lifestyle, to live near beautiful scenery, to send their children to a good and safe school, and to buy the house of their dreams.
-One would imagine, therefore, that there could be no happier New Yorker than the Staten Island resident, formerly of Brooklyn, who has obtained his life's desire "to get out of the city and own a little place in the suburbs."
-Imagine my surprise, therefore, when I was exposed to the vast number of SICC students who feel their life-styles have deteriorated since the move from Brooklyn to Staten Island.
+Swarms of these die-hard citizens have emigrated to the new and vastly dissimilar home of Staten Island, not unlike the barbaric Asians who crossed the bridge connecting Alaska and Russia thousands of years ago The Brooklynites' move to the Island is said to reflect a desire to improve their lifestyle, to live near beautiful scenery, to send college's Personnel & Budget Committee? their children to a good and safe school, and to buy the house of their dreams.
+One would Government Association Constitution? imagine, therefore, that there could be no happier New Yorker than the Staten Island on campus? resident, formerly of Brooklyn, who has obtained his life's desire "to get out of the off-campus activities? city and own a little place in the suburbs."
+Imagine my surprise, therefore, when I was exposed to the vast number of SICC students who feel their life-styles have ' deteriorated since the move from Brooklyn to Staten Island.

 What could possibly have dissatisfied these strange people?
-Staten Island is by far a cleaner, safer, more beautiful, and less crowded borough than any other, and yet they claim something is lacking.
-According to the majority of students and home-owners who have made the move, what is missing would seem to be exactly those conditions which distinguish Staten Island from Brooklyn.
-They claim that Staten Island is underdeveloped, more boring than an opera, and filled with resentful people, when, in fact, the Island's underdeveloped condition, which encourages freedom and profits from the lack of a thousand hot night-spot activities, gives rise to an atmosphere of ease and security.
-As far as the Island being filled with resentful people-why not?
-The Island resident who has lived here, prior to the opening of the Verrazano flood-gate, has been exposed to a rapid, unplanned development with no regard for either privacy or the beauty of nature.
+Staten Island is by far a cleaner, safer, more beautiful, and less crowded borough than any other. and yet they claim something is lacking.
+According to the majority of students and have made the move what is missing would seem to be exactly those conditions which distinguish Staten Island from Brooklyn.
+They claim that Staten Island is underdeveloped, more Joe Hamill Yes 2,3,4,6,7; No 1,5,8 boring than an opera, and filled with resentful people, when, in fact, the Island's Leona Sanders Yes 2,3,4; No 1.5.7: underdeveloped condition, which en- Sometimes 6,8 courages freedom and profits from the lack of a thousand hot night-spot activities, gives Dennis Coronato Yes 1,3,4,5,6 No 7; rise to an atmosphere of ease and security.
+Sometimes 8 resentful people-why not?
+The Island Sometimes 3,6,7 resident who has lived here, prior to the opening of the Verrazano flood-gate, has been exposed to a rapid, unplanned Ed Jagacki Yes 2,3,4,5,6,7; No 1; Sometimes development with no regard for either privacy or the beauty of nature.
 This, coupled with the constant cry for more development and more people, can only force us one again to seek a new home and a more agreeable existence.
-But what can save us two or three hundred years from now when the last tree is in a museum and the entire world is a megalopolis of transplanted Brooklynites' Composer Copland:'Rock Is Good'
+But what can save us two or three hundred years from now when the last tree is in a museum and the entire world is a megalopolis of trans- Costanzo di Fazio Yes 3,4,6; No. 1,2,5,8; planted Brooklynites Composer Copland:'Rock Is Good'